snare/voltron/README.md

 Feel free to add to it and send a pull request.

-If you want to add a new view type you'll just need to add a new subclass of `VoltronView` (see the others for examples) that registers and renders data your own message type, and add some code to `VoltronCommand.stop_handler` to grab the necessary data and cram it into a message with that type.
+If you want to add a new view type you'll just need to add a new subclass of `VoltronView` (see the others for examples) that registers and renders data your own message type, and potentially add some code to `VoltronCommand`/`VoltronGDBCommand`/`VoltronLLDBCommand` to grab the necessary data and cram it into an update message.

 License
 -------